pepijnnichting/BafangSpeedAdjust/README.md

 ## FYI

 The first 2 groups are representing the speed limit, the next 2 groups are representing the wheel size and the last one the perimeter of the wheel.
-(Casainho helped me understand that in his well comented code https://github.com/OpenSourceEBike/EV_Display_Bluetooth_Ant/blob/main/firmware/display/can.c)
+(Casainho helped me understand that in his well commented code https://github.com/OpenSourceEBike/EV_Display_Bluetooth_Ant/blob/main/firmware/display/can.c)

 Original read: 82F83203 6 C4 09 C0 2B CE 08 => C4 09 => 09C4 => 2500 => 25km/h
 Set:           85103203 6 AC 0D C0 2B CE 08 => AC 0D => 0DAC => 3500 => 35km/h